nikkijuk/nikkijuk.github.io/README.md

 Not all of slidesets are finished.
 They might still be worth browsing, for which reason they are shared.

-Why bother to think, iterate your ideas, a  sk why?
+Why bother to think, iterate your ideas, ask constantly "why?".
 Isn't it enough to just write next line of code?
 Read [Uwe Friedrichsen, Essential Architectural Thinking](https://speakerdeck.com/ufried/essential-architectural-thinking)

 ## About me